-Momentum is the power of motion of an object.
+Momentum is the combined effect of mass and motion of an object.

-Therefore, momentum of the object = Mass × Velocity.
+Therefore, momentum of object = Mass × Velocity.

 Or, p = m × v